-Celebrating almost 20 years of humanitarian partnership with Télécoms Sans Frontières (TSF), we’re proud to continue our support of the NGO emergency telecommunications agency.
+Celebrating almost 20 years of partnership with Télécoms Sans Frontières (TSF), we’re proud to continue our support of the emergency telecommunications NGO.

-> TSF was established to let disaster victims call loved ones to say they were alive and needed help, but the agency soon found that international emergency response teams also had a critical need for rapidly-deployable, reliable communications services.
+TSF was established to let disaster victims call loved ones to say they were alive and needed help, but the agency soon found that international emergency response teams also had a critical need for rapidly-deployable, reliable communications services.

 Today, TSF is the principal communications provider to the United Nations in disaster situations, and also supports the European Commission and non-governmental relief agencies.